AgileVentures/depthealth/readme.txt

 If all goes well, you should have a local instance running.

+If you did not run the seed or dump sql files:
 The very first time you run this program, you are going to have to create a user.
 When you create that user, you’ll have to update the person table through MySQL.
 Change the person facility_id to 1, role_id to 1 and verified to 1.

+I highly recommend creating your own user, then following the instructions above to become the superuser per se for this application.

 From there, have fun :)